shalommmitz/localstack_cdk_python__template/README.md

 ```

 ## Licenses

 This project is under the MIT license

-This project relays heavily on the following components:
-   - localstack, which has the "Apache License, Version 2.0" license
-   - CDK, which also has the "Apache License, Version 2.0" license